dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-24-MLE for the coin toss.md

 We used `log` trick to gain numerical stability, and we removed the constant in this transformation process since it will not affect the `argmax`.

-To get the MLE, and since this is the estimation we will find where first derivative of the is equal to zero:
+To get the MLE, we will find where the first derivative is equal to zero:

 $\large \frac{\partial [ H  \operatorname{log} p + T \operatorname{log}(1-p)]}{\partial p}=\small 0$